About

 A Sandy Creek Stirring.

-When I was ten years old, God called me to preach.
-From that day, my life’s course was clear — ministry.
-Along the way, the Lord gave my family the privilege of serving on the mission field and later led us to plant Victory Springs Independent Baptist Church in High Springs, Florida.
+At ten years old, God called him to preach.
+From that point forward, ministry became the direction of his life.
+Over the years, the Lord allowed his family to serve on the mission field and later to help plant Victory Springs Independent Baptist Church in High Springs, Florida.

-God has richly blessed me with my wonderful wife, Tabitha, whom I married in 2017.
-She serves faithfully as our nursery coordinator and is actively involved in many of our ladies’ ministries.
-Together, we are raising four incredible children: Liberty, Freedom, Victory, and Patriot.
+He and his wife, Tabitha, were married in 2017.
+She serves faithfully as the church nursery coordinator and is actively involved in the ladies’ ministries of Victory Springs.
+Together, they are raising four children: Liberty, Freedom, Victory, and Patriot.